MicrosoftDocs/customer-insights/ci-docs/suggested-segments.md

 ## Suggested segments to improve your KPIs

-As a user of Customer Insights, you likely have a series of [measures created](measures.md) that help track your KPIs.
-Certain attributes influence this KPI to create segments and run a highly targeted campaign.
+If you use [measures created](measures.md) to help track your KPIs, create segments to view the influences on the KPI.
+You can use this information to run a highly targeted campaign.

 For example, you track a measure called *TotalSpendPerCustomer*.
 As a business, you’d like to see this number grow.
-Choosing a measure as primary attribute, lets you select the attributes that you want to assess for influence.
+Choosing a measure as primary attribute, select the attributes that you want to assess for influence.
 Let's say *membership tier*, *membership period*, and *occupation*.
 Customer Insights can then suggest a segment that tells you who are the biggest influence of that measure.
 For example, *Accountants* who are *Gold* members, and who have been with your business for *at least five years* are the biggest influencer of *TotalSpendPerCustomer*.
 You’ll get an estimated segment size for every suggestion.
 You can use this information to create campaigns for the targeted audiences.

 ## Understand what influences a customer attribute